kubermatic/kubermatic/docs/proposals/konnectivity-openvpn.md

 ### Impact on cluster network reachability for other control plane components

 Currently, multiple control plane components (not only k8s API server, but also e.g. scheduler, controller-manager, openstack-cloud-controller-manager, etc.) are configured to be able to reach the user cluster network.
 The current solution is based on `openvpn-client` sidecar containers in the control plane pods, and custom `dnsConfig` pointing to a control-plane cluster-local `dns-resolver` deployment.
 With Konnectivity, this won’t be possible, since Konnectivity provides the cluster network connectivity only for the API server.
 However, we believe that given the k8s hub-and-spoke design, these components do not actually need the connectivity to anything else other than the k8s API server.
 If there is a component which currently runs in the control plane cluster and needs the connectivity to the cluster network, we will have to run it in the user cluster.

+One example of components that need to be moved on the user cluster side is metrics-server.
+It does not support aggregation layers and would need to be extended to support routing by the Konnectivity server.

 ### Impact on API Extensions in control plane cluster